charmed-kubernetes/jenkins/docs/releases/stable/index.md

 ### Repository layout

-All charm repositories used by Charmed Kuberentes have a common branch scheme to provide a consistent experience across all code bases.
+All charm repositories used by Charmed Kubernetes have a common branch scheme to provide a consistent experience across all code bases.
 Any external or shared repositories are forked into the `charmed-kubernetes` github organization and have the following branches: